Belkin Router Setup Guide

 Now connect the router to at least one computer via an Ethernet Cable.
 The network connection on the computer should be set to automatically look up an IP Address via DHCP (don't worry - if you're using a modern version of Windows and you've never used your network connection before, it's most likely already set up to do this).

-On the computer connected to the router, bring up a web browser and enter http://192.168.2.1 into the address bar (If you press the F4 key on your keyboard while using Internet Explorer, you should be taken directly to the address bar).
+On the computer connected to the router, bring up a web browser and enter http://192.168.2.1 into the address bar.
 This will take you into the remote control panel for the router.

 Once logged in to the router control panel you will need to select Connection Type from the left-hand menu.